bzeiss/hearcal/README.md

 * If your headphones have severe frequency response problems (>10 dB deviations)—fix the hardware first
 * If your mixes translate well already—don't fix what isn't broken
 * If you cannot maintain a consistent headphone fit between sessions
+* If you think this is the solution to all your mix translation problems

 ### Credits